verbruggenalex/autoalias/README.md

 from your current project if it's available.

 **Roadmap**
+>- provide alias for the autoalias console path itself.
+>- allow the user to choose the name for that autoalias console alias.
-- console command to disable/enable autoalias.
+>- console command to disable/enable autoalias.
-- console configuration command to whitelist or blacklist filenames on project level and/or global level.
+>- console configuration command to whitelist or blacklist filenames on project level and/or global level.
-- console configuration command to whitelist or blacklist system paths.
+>- console configuration command to whitelist or blacklist system paths.
-- console configuration command to set default parameters per alias on project level and/or global level, for example:
+>- console configuration command to set default parameters per alias on project level and/or global level, for example:
-  - phing -find (to run from root child folders)
+>  - phing -find (to run from root child folders)
-  - phpcs --standard=\<standard\>
+>  - phpcs --standard=\<standard\>
-  - etc...
+>  - etc...

 ## 1. Installation